Skip to Content

 For an example of a total loss in North Carolina, let us examine a vehicle with a pre-crash value of $15,000.
 Let us suppose an accident occurs, and the cost of repair would equal $4,000, and the salvage value of the vehicle is $8,000.
 In this case, the repair and salvage value of the vehicle is $12,000, which is 80% of the pre-crash value mentioned above.
 In this scenario, the vehicle would be considered a total loss because the total rises above the 75% pre-crash value threshold.

-What Can You do if Your Car is Totaled?
+What Can You Do if Your Car is Totaled?

 If your car is totaled as a result of a vehicle accident, you will need to determine the next steps carefully.
 Insurance carriers may pay some of the compensation, and the hope is that this is enough to pay off any existing loan on your vehicle.
 All drivers are required to carry a minimum of $25,000 in property damage liability coverage, so if your car is totaled as a result of the negligence of another driver, you may be able to recover at least $25,000 in compensation.